 10 Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.

-Aside from this, the passage tells us that we should give in an acceptable manner –– not reluctantly or under compulsion, but giving cheerfully.
+Aside from this, the passage tells us that we should give in an acceptable manner –– not reluctantly or under compulsion, but cheerfully.
 This also means that giving should be done deliberately and not accidentally.
 Because giving should be our decision, not an act forced to be done.